 Walgreens Hydrogen Peroxide

 “Right now the most important products for a healthy mouth are Listerine and a bottle of hydrogen peroxide.
 And I’m not talking about the bottle you’ve had sitting in your cabinet for years.
 Go buy a fresh one,” says Papadatos.
-“Anytime you’re going out in public where there are a lot of people (socially distanced, of course) —to the supermarket or a restaurant —rinse with Listerine and a splash of hydrogen peroxide for a full minute.
-Rinse with a little water afterwards if you find it’s too ‘bubbly.’”
+“Anytime you’re going out in public where there are a lot of people (socially distanced, of course) —to the supermarket or a restaurant — rinse with Listerine and a splash of hydrogen peroxide for a full minute.
+Rinse with a little water afterward if you find it’s too ‘bubbly.’”

-Papadatos points out that, for patient visits to his practice, he has them rinse with something called chlorhexidine gluconate, which is much more powerful, but can stain your teeth with regular use.
+Papadatos points out that, for patient visits to his practice, he has them rinse with something called chlorhexidine gluconate, which is much more powerful but can stain your teeth with regular use.
 “It’s part of keeping the dental practice clean and safe.”